huaweicloud/terraform-provider-huaweicloud/docs/data-sources/lts_groups.md

 * `tags` - The key/value pairs to associate with the log group.

+* `enterprise_project_id` - The enterprise project ID to which the log group belongs.

 * `created_at` - The creation time of the log group, in RFC3339 format.